Noloco Tables

 It's time to start thinking about what a project is.
 It's probably got a Name, it might have a Description.
 When we work on a project it's for a specific client, so we'll have to store what Company it's belonging to.
 We might want to specify the project Owner, that's the person on our team who looks after the project.
 And then we might have a Start Date and a Due Date and a cost field.

-Breaking it down, that's 6 new fields we will have to add to our new collection, but first we need to decide what field type each will need to be.
+Breaking it down, that's 6 new fields we will have to add to our new table, but first we need to decide what field type each will need to be.

 Name A simple text field